perliedman/lrm-graphhopper/README.md

 ## Installing

-Go to the [download page](http://www.liedman.net/lrm-graphhopper/download/) to get the script to include in your page.
+Go to the [releases page](https://github.com/perliedman/lrm-graphhopper/releases) to get the script to include in your page.
 Put the script after Leaflet and Leaflet Routing Machine has been loaded.

 To use with for example Browserify: